kstenerud/concise-encoding/cbe-specification.md

 Array Types
 -----------

 An array is a contiguous sequence of identically sized elements, stored in length delimited chunks.
-The [array type](#supported-array-types) determines how the data is to be interpreted, and the size of each element.
+The [array type](#supported-array-types) determines the size of each element and how the data is to be interpreted.

 ### Array Elements